openl2m/openl2m/docs/code/drivers/snmp/snmp-discover-lldp.rst

 Entry Attributes
 ----------------

-Each entry is sequence of attributes, all indexed as described above.
+Each *lldpRemEntry* entry is a sequence of attributes, all indexed as described above.
 We read and store the following:

-**lldpRemPortId** - a value describing the remote connected port name.
+**lldpRemPortId** is *lldpRemEntry.7* - a value describing the remote connected port name.
 Interpretation of this field depends on the value of lldpRemPortIdSubType.

-**lldpRemPortIdSubtype** - a value indicating how the interpret lldpRemPortId.
+**lldpRemPortIdSubtype** is *lldpRemEntry.6* - a value indicating how the interpret lldpRemPortId.
 We think we can interpret these as strings:
     LLDP_PORT_SUBTYPE_INTERFACE_ALIAS, LLDP_PORT_SUBTYPE_MAC_ADDRESS, LLDP_PORT_SUBTYPE_NETWORK_ADDRESS, LLDP_PORT_SUBTYPE_INTERFACE_NAME
     For all other values, we set the remote port name field to empty ""

-**lldpRemPortDesc** - the remote port's description
+**lldpRemPortDesc** is *lldpRemEntry.8* - the remote port's description

-**lldpRemSysName** - the remote system name
+**lldpRemSysName** is *lldpRemEntry.9* - the remote system name

-**lldpRemSysDesc** - the remote system description, frequently the firmware version or OS info.
+**lldpRemSysDesc** is *lldpRemEntry.10* - the remote system description, frequently the firmware version or OS info.

-**lldpRemSysCapEnabled** - a bit-mapped field showing the current enabled capabilities of the remote device.
+**lldpRemSysCapEnabled** is *lldpRemEntry.12* - a bit-mapped field showing the current enabled capabilities of the remote device.
 E.g. wifi, telephone, router/switch, etc.

-**lldpRemChassisIdSubtype** - what the chassis id means, ie how to interpret the data, eg as a string, ethernet address, ipv4/6 address.
+**lldpRemChassisIdSubtype** is *lldpRemEntry.4* - what the chassis id means, ie how to interpret the data, eg as a string, ethernet address, ipv4/6 address.

-**lldpRemChassisId** - the remote chassis id.(see above)
+**lldpRemChassisId** is *lldpRemEntry.5* - the remote chassis id.(see above)

 Attribute Parsing